adrianalbert/urban-environments/README.md

 * Selecting appropriate samples - as (lat,lon) tuples
 * Downloading satellite imagery from Google Maps Static API (API key needed)

+We plan to make the actual dataset available after further curation and nsuring that this complies with all applicable data licenses of the dataset used.
+In the meantime, we describe below the detailed procedure used to construct this dataset.

 #### Obtaining shape files for ground truth labels
 First, manually download GIS polygon data for ground truth, available as shapefiles at http://www.eea.europa.eu/data-and-maps/data/urban-atlas.